 Go beyond the support letter.

 Don’t rely solely on your letter as the answer to your fundraising needs.
 Follow up with your support network!
-Pick up the phone for a conversation, ask if you can visit and discuss the details of your trip in person or schedule a Skype or FaceTime call.
+Pick up the phone for a conversation, ask if you can visit and discuss the details of your trip in person or schedule a Zoom or FaceTime call.
 Ask your home church if you can have a few minutes during a service to speak about your exciting opportunity.
-Whenever you are given the chance, don’t be afraid to make “the ask” for support.
+Whenever you are given the chance, don’t be afraid to ask for support.

 Ready to start tracking your support?
 Download our free template to help you organize potential supporters, note what steps you’ve taken and see graphs of how much you’ve raised so far.